 For additional hints and tips view our brochure on saving water.

-Hunter Water have in place Water Wise Rules which aim to reduce the water use of its customers.
+Hunter Water have in place Level 1 Water Restrictions, which are simple actions to help save water every day.
 The rules are summarised below:

-- Watering with a sprinkler, irrigation system or trigger nozzle hose, is permitted any day before 10.00am or after 4.00pm to avoid the heat of the day.
+- Watering with a drip irrigation system or trigger nozzle hose, is permitted any day before 10.00am or after 4.00pm to avoid the heat of the day.

 - All hand held hoses must have a trigger nozzle.

 - Wash your vehicle using a trigger nozzle.

 - No hosing of hard surfaces such as concrete, paths and driveways.